rayjon/nomo50/README.md

 ## Crticial Timeline of U.S. Policing

-- **1636**

-  Night Watch is organized in Boston requiring members to patrol the streets at night for criminal activity.

 - **1704**

   The first slave patrols are founded in South Carolina and will terrorize communities of color for the next 150 years.
 The main functions of patrols are to apprehended escaped enslaved peoples, provide organized terror to deter revolts of enslaved peoples, and punish and discipline enslaved peoples in a segregated legal system i.e. Jim Crow.
 These vigilante groups would later evolve into Southern U.S. police departments tasked with enforcing apartheid-like Jim Crow laws against "non-white" peoples.